 During the program, volunteers tracked conversations with their buddies in a shared Google Spreadsheet, and separately reported any expressed food, supply, or medical needs to our team.
 We partnered with Rent Sons, who provided safe and quick deliveries of groceries and supplies to these elders.
 This system resulted in a successful mass effort to provide a young family raising a 3-4 month old with vitally-needed baby supplies, as well as a handful of volunteers going above and beyond to purchase specific grocery items needed by residents who lack the resources to get these items.

-As stay-in-place orders have began to lift, we have shifted this program as of Friday, May 15th.
+As stay-in-place orders have began to lift, we shifted this program as of Friday, May 15th and are no longer accepting new elders or volunteers to the program.
 While we no longer are able to support in the personalized purchase of groceries or supplies or the delivery of groceries via Rent Sons, we will be able to offer a complete resource list to our volunteers to better support our elders, as well as copies on site at Joseph Floyd Manor and Brighton Place.
 We are asking volunteers for their feedback on the program via an Exit Survey, as well as to ensure every elder has access to the support they need following the shift of the Community Buddy System.

 EP IN ACTION: